forattini-dev/s3db.js/README.md

 };
 ```

-##### s3db.connect()
+#### s3db.connect()

-Interacts with the bucket to check:
+This method must always be invoked before any operation take place.
+This will interact with AWS' S3 api and check the itens below:

+1. With current credentials:
-1. If the client has access to the S3 bucket with current keys
+   - Check if client has access to the S3 bucket.
+   - Check if client has access to bucket life-cycle policies.
+1. With defined database:
-1. If there is already a defined database at this prefix.
-If there is, it downloads the medatada and loads each Resource definition.
+   - Check if there is already a database in this connection string.
+     - If any database is found, downloads it's medatada and loads each `Resource` definition.
-1. If there isnt any database defined in this prefix, it will generate an empty metadata file into this prefix.
+     - Else, it will generate an empty <a href="#metadata-file">`metadata`</a> file into this prefix and mark that this is a new database from scratch.

 #### Metadata file

-`s3db.js` will generate a file `s3db.json` at the defined prefix.
+`s3db.js` will generate a file `/s3db.json` at the pre-defined prefix with this structure:

-It has this structure:

 ```javascript
 {